drvinceknight/nbchkr/docs/tutorial/index.rst

 Writing checks for the answer
 +++++++++++++++++++++++++++++

+..
+TODO: Write the new helper function example.
 We will now write a check for the answer, that :code:`nbchkr` uses to be able to give feedback to a student.
 We do this using python :code:`assert` statements::